 Example: High school students worked with mentors to program video games during a Gaming for Girls Pre-College Enrichment Opportunity Program for Learning Excellence (PEOPLE) workshop.

 Courses or programs for admitted freshmen to start at UW-Madison before their first fall semester to get an early start on campus life and academics.

 Example: International Student Summer Institute (ISSI) launched summer 2017.
 A new program that lets first-year international students arrive several weeks ahead of the fall semester and take an academic reading and writing class for non-native English speakers.
 The students also participate in a wide array of campus and community activities and meet current domestic and international students, all with the goal of helping them acclimate to U.S. life.

 To submit a proposal, interested parties must complete 1) the online proposal form and 2) the Signature Form.
 A list of proposal questions is available here to preview before submitting the online form.

-The Fall 2018 call for proposals is now closed.
+The Spring 2019 call for proposals is now open!

 It may be necessary to meet with instructional designers, market researchers, or other relevant resources before awarding a proposal.

 Submissions should meet one or more of the following course development goals.

 This may include courses that fulfill undergraduate requirements, e.g., general education or school/college breadth requirements, gateway courses, entrance to the major, major requirements, or courses that consistently have long waitlists.